 2012-13: Obtained by St. Michael’s in an OJHL trade for Nathan Feric, Buckles had 71 points and 107 penalty minutes for the Buzzers and played for Canada East in the 2012 U19 World Junior A Challenge.
 He scored 40 goals with 31 assists in 50 games.
 The Buzzers finished first in the South Division and won the OJHL playoff title.
 Buckles scored 7 goals with 10 assists and had 54 penalty minutes in 17 playoff games.
 Buckles scored 2 goals with 4 assists and 4 penalty minutes in five games at the Hewitt Cup.
 St. Michael’s lost in overtime to the Minnesota Wilderness in the finals, missing a chance at the Royal Bank Cup (Canada Junior A championship).
 Buckles was ranked 117th amongst North American skaters in Central Scouting’s final rankings and selected by Florida in the fourth round (98th overall) of the 2013 NHL Draft.

-Buckles is a competitor through and through with a two-way mindset and the necessary tools to make him an effective player.
-He does not stand out in any single skillset, but is a good all-around player who works hard on every shift.
+Buckles is a competitor with the prototypical size of a power forward.
+He has a two-way mindset and the necessary tools to make him an effective player.
+Buckles does not stand out in any single skillset, but is a good all-around player who works hard on every shift.